CIRCUITSTATE/CSE_ModbusRTU/examples/ModbusRTU_Client_LED/README.md

 RS485Class RS485 (PORT_RS485, -1, -1, PIN_RS485_TX); // (Serial Port, DE, RE, TX)
 ```

 Next, we will create a new `CSE_ModbusRTU` object called `modbusRTU`.
-Every Modbus RTU should have at least one `CSE_ModbusRTU` object.
-This is where you can attach Modbus RTU server and client.
+Every Modbus RTU node should have at least one `CSE_ModbusRTU` object associated with it.
+This is where you can attach Modbus RTU server and client to.

 ```cpp
 // Create a Modbus RTU node instance with the RS485 interface.
 CSE_ModbusRTU modbusRTU (&RS485, 0x02, "modbusRTU-0x02"); // (RS-485 Port, Device Address, Device Name)
 ```

 A new `CSE_ModbusRTU_Client` client called `modbusRTUClient` is created and added to the previously created `modbusRTU` node.
-The name parameter can be used during debugging.
+The `name` parameter can be used during debugging.

 ```cpp
 // Create a Modbus RTU server instance with the Modbus RTU node.